Revolutionary Communist Party of India

 The Revolutionary Communist Party of India (abbreviated as RCPI) is a political party in India.
 The party was founded as the Communist League by Saumyendranath Tagore in 1934, breaking away from the Communist Party of India (CPI).
 RCPI led armed uprisings after the independence of India, but later shifted to parliamentary politics.
-The party is active in the Kerala, West Bengal and Assam.
-The party was represented in the West Bengal while being a part of Second United Front Cabinet (1969) as well as in various state government during the Left Front rule in the state (1977–2011).
+The party is active in Assam, Kerala, West Bengal, Telangana and Andhra Pradesh.
+The party was represented in the West Bengal government while being a part of Second United Front Cabinet (1969) as well as in various state government during the Left Front rule in the state (1977–2011).
 In Assam, the party won four Legislative Assembly seats in 1978, but its political influence has since declined in the state.

 Ideology

 The RCPI works toward a socialist revolution, rather than a people's democratic revolution, a national democratic revolution or a new democratic revolution.

 The party strives to build socialism under the leadership of the proletariat with active cooperation of other exploited strata of the humanity, including peasants, working intellectuals and non-manual working sections of people.